How to Extract Raw Data and What Is Included

 xPlusArea, xMinusArea, yMinusArea, zPlusArea, zMinusArea, horizontalUpArea Surface area (in m²) of the mesh portions facing a certain direction.
 Helps analyze wall, floor, ceiling, or terrain coverage.

 georeferenceLatitude / Longitude / Altitude The real-world location (in degrees and meters) where the mesh was captured or aligned.
-In your file:

 • Latitude: 41.721196